John Zápolya

+John came from a prominent Croatian-Slavonian noble family.
+His father became one of Hungary's wealthiest lords and served as Palatine of Hungary.
+During the Peasants' Revolt of 1514 led by György Dózsa, John gained influence through his military campaigns and by crushing the revolt, which bolstered his authority and earned him the title of "liberator of the realm."
+However, his power declined after his sister Barbara's death in 1515.
+And in 1528, he fled to Poland, later aligning with the Ottomans, leading Hungary to become an Ottoman vassal state.

 Rise of the Szápolya family

 John was the oldest son of Count Stephen Zápolya and his second wife, Hedwig of Cieszyn.
 Stephen Zápolya was descended from a Croatian noble family from Slavonia.
 Their family name was derived from the Croatian phrase "za polje" (literally translated as "behind field").
 Stephen became one of the wealthiest lords in the Kingdom of Hungary after inheriting the large domains of his brother, Emeric Zápolya, in 1487.
 Stephen Zápolya's marriage with the Silesian duchess, Hedwig, who was related to Emperor Maximilian I, increased the prestige of the Zápolya family.

 Habsburg-Jagiellon war of succession

 Stephen Zápolya had no sons when Matthias Corvinus, King of Hungary, died on 6 April 1490, according to a contemporaneous report, but a charter issued in September 1491 already mentioned John, showing that John was born between the two dates.
 Stephen Zápolya became Palatine of the Kingdom of Hungary from 1492 until his death in 1499.

 Vladislaus's brother, King Sigismund Jagiellon of Poland, came to Hungary to mediate between the royal family and the Zápolyas in late June.
 Emperor Maximilian had already in September declared war on Hungary, because he wanted to protect his claim (acknowledged in the 1491 Peace of Pressburg) to succeed Vladislaus.
 The teenager Stephen Zápolya was made one of the commanders of the Hungarian army.
 During the war, the envoys of King Vladislaus and Maximilian signed a secret treaty on 30 March 1506 about the marriage of Vladislaus's daughter, Anne Jagiellon, and Maximilian's grandson, Ferdinand.